DrJohnWagner/crewai-poetry-crew/research/Appendix.md

 ## G.0.7 Summary

-Redlines in the system are not merely structural mutations:
-they are *agent-level behaviors* with distinct signatures, constraints, and interaction patterns.
+Redlines in the system are not merely structural mutations:they are *agent-level behaviors* with distinct signatures, constraints, and interaction patterns.

 - Appendix G defines the **full taxonomy**.
 - Appendix B focuses specifically on **Architectural Redlines**.
 - Appendices C and F interpret **Editorial** and **Poetic** redlines.
 - Appendix E documents agents’ rules and constraints.
 - Appendix H provides the definitions needed to interpret every redline type.

 # Appendix H: Vocabulary of Architectural, Poetic, and Redline Terms